-- (11)The department shall establish policies requiring incarcerated individual to pay all or a portion of the costs and tuition for any vocational training or postsecondary education program if the incarcerated individual previously abandoned coursework related to postsecondary degree or certificate education or vocational training without excuse as defined in rule by the department.
-Department policies shall include a formula for determining how much an incarcerated individual shall be required to pay.
-The formula shall include steps which correlate to an incarcerated individual's average monthly income or average available balance in a personal savings account and which are correlated to a prorated portion or percent of the per credit fee for tuition, books, or other ancillary costs.
-The formula shall be reviewed every two years.
-A third party may pay directly to the department all or a portion of costs and tuition for any program on behalf of an incarcerated individual under this subsection.
-Such payments shall not be subject to any of the deductions as provided in this chapter. - (12) Notwithstanding any other provision in this section, an incarcerated individual ((sentenced to death under chapter 10.95 RCW or)) subject to the provisions of 8 U.S.C.
+- 1 The department shall establish policies requiring incarcerated individual to pay all or a portion of the costs and 2 for any vocational training or postsecondary education 3 if the incarcerated individual previously abandoned 4 program coursework related to postsecondary degree or certificate education 5 6 or vocational training without excuse as defined in rule by the 7 department.
+Department policies shall include a formula for determining how much an incarcerated individual shall be required to 8 The formula shall include steps which correlate to an 9 incarcerated individual's average monthly income or average available 10 11 balance in a personal savings account and which are correlated to a 12 prorated portion or percent of the per credit fee for tuition, books, or other ancillary costs.
+The formula shall be reviewed every two 13 years.
+A third party may pay directly to the department all or a 14 portion of costs and tuition for any program on behalf of an 15 incarcerated individual under this subsection.
+Such payments shall 16 not be subject to any of the deductions as provided in this chapter.
+17 - (12) Notwithstanding any other provision in this section, an incarcerated individual ((sentenced to death under chapter 10.95 RCW er)) subject to the provisions of 8 U.S.C.
 Sec.
-1227: - (a) Shall not be required to participate in education programming except as may be necessary for the maintenance of discipline and security;
+1227: